 Make a spa appointment

 Never underestimate the power of a good massage.
 Relieving built up tension after months of planning can be just what your body needs, especially to decompress before walking down the aisle.
 While you’re there, you might as well book a facial appointment too.
-Stress can take a toll on your skin, and a revitalizing facial treatment might be the perfect solution to help replenish skin for a radiant glow on your wedding day.
+Stress can take a toll on your skin, and a revitalizing facial treatment like retinol cream with vitamin E might be the perfect solution to help replenish skin for a radiant glow on your wedding day.
 Spas are designed to enhance relaxation and reduce stress, so don’t be afraid to indulge yourself.

 Prioritize your health